Skip to content

 • reading order is part of the page structure, not just the raw pixels

-Because of that, one model is usually not enough.
-Koharu first estimates layout, then runs OCR on cropped regions, then uses a segmentation mask for cleanup, and only then asks an LLM to translate the text.
+Because of that, a single model is usually not enough.
+Koharu first finds text blocks and bubble regions, then runs OCR on cropped regions, then uses a segmentation mask for cleanup, and only after that asks an LLM to translate the text.

 The implementation shape